 As a British expat living in the Netherlands, and Germany too in the past, I have experienced first hand what it means to be detached from your roots and origins.
 Like many others who have crossed cultural borders, I have had to identify, work on and sustain a personal identity which can be compounded by other underlying challenges and issues.
 But I made it work.
 Read here about my specialist counseling for 'expat anxiety'.

 How I got where I am

 After gaining academic linguist qualifications in the Netherlands, I spent many years in international organisations training Dutch and German professionals to advance their English speaking and writing skills.
 At the same time I was a qualified translator and worked in numerous sectors and industries ranging from the airline industry to broadcasting.
-I also spent five years teaching English and mentoring secondary school pupils.
+I also spent five years teaching English and mentoring secondary school pupils with learning difficulties.
 Later I ran my own translation business.
 Along the way I struggled and coped with family and personal issues.
 I learned that once we decide to strive for change, the first hurdle is already overcome.